EncycloFusion/encyclofusion.github.io/site/about.md

 that make finding **answers simple to find**.
 We strike for **detail** to enable you to **discover more possibilities** for Fusion and your projects.

-EncycloFusion was forked from ClickWiki due to ClickWiki being archived, despite still being unfinished and containing some inaccurate information.
+EncycloFusion was forked from ClickWiki due to ClickWiki being archived and discontinued, despite still being unfinished and containing some inaccurate information.
 We aim to fix that.

 The Wiki acts as a bridge between the help documentation, centralising tips & tricks